 To systematically verify the effectiveness of the proposed gated fusion mechanism, we perform a controlled ablation experiment.
 We keep all training, inference, and prompt settings unchanged and only modify the fusion\_mode parameter in the fMRI encoder.
 We compared three strategies—Concatenation, Gate, and Voxel-gate.
 The ablation results are reported in Table~\ref{tab:ablation_fusion}.

-As the result shown in Table~\ref{tab:ablation_fusion}.
-Voxel-wise gating (Voxel-gate) achieves the best performance on 7 out of 8 metrics.
+As the results shown in Table~\ref{tab:ablation_fusion}.
+Voxel-gate achieves the best performance on 7 out of 8 metrics.
 The only exception is RefCLIP-S, where Gate is higher by a very small margin (0.0004).
 The advantage of Voxel-gate is more pronounced on metrics that are sensitive to higher-order $n$-gram structure and content coverage.
 Compared with Concatenation, Voxel-gate improves BLEU-4 from 0.2837 to 0.2911 and improves CIDEr from 0.6629 to 0.6952.
 It also yields consistent gains on BLEU-1/2/3, ROUGE-L, CLIP-S, and RefCLIP-S. Compared with Gate, Voxel-gate improves BLEU-4 by 0.0022 and CIDEr by 0.0097, while BLEU-1/2/3 and ROUGE-L also increase.
 We note that CLIP-S and RefCLIP-S are nearly tied across the three fusion modes.
 This suggests that their global semantic similarity is comparable.
 In contrast, Voxel-gate shows a stable advantage on BLEU-3/4 and CIDEr, which are more sensitive to fine-grained structure and content consistency.
-This result indicates that Voxel-gate is more effective at recovering syntactic patterns and detailed semantics.
+These results indicate that Voxel-gate is more effective at recovering syntactic patterns and detailed semantics.

 Overall, we observe a consistent upward trend from Concatenation $\rightarrow$ Gate $\rightarrow$ Voxel-gate.
 Introducing gating to weight different atlases yields stable improvements.
 Refining the gating mechanism from global shared weights to voxel-wise weights further improves most metrics.